kiru883/RSNA-MICCAI-Brain-Tumor-Radiogenomic-Classification/README.md

 All experiment part adapted for *kaggle* notebooks! **Write** to provide a particular model.
 Sorry for quality of code...

-This repository created for to show how i solved this competition.
+This repository created for to show how i solved this competition and solution have __raw__ format.

 # Result
 * __Place__ - 128 / 1555, bronze.